 I tended bar on one St. Patrick’s Day, and it was as crazy as you might expect.
 One of the more veteran bartenders warned me that the guys would all ask for Guinness, and the girls would all ask for, “something tasty and green, hee hee hee!”
 I whipped up an easy drink for this request, and I ended up making countless cups over the course of my shift.
-I called it the “Shamrock Beach,” since the flavors make me think about laying on the sand.
+I called it the “Shamrock Beach,” since the flavors make me think about lying on the sand.

 Tall glass with ice